 As you can see, lead response time is connected to sales cycle length, a quality sales effectiveness indicator by itself.
-Monitoring the sales cycle length provides a comprehensive view into the effectiveness of the sales pipeline, from marketing to selling.
+Monitoring the sales cycle length provides a comprehensive view of the effectiveness of the sales pipeline, from marketing to selling.

 Inefficiencies in the sales process are reflected in the sales cycle length.
 Bottlenecks can occur at any point from lead generation to closing.
 Identifying decision-makers, marketing to appropriate customers and sales techniques are some of the factors that contribute to sales cycle length.

 The sales cycle is industry and business-dependent so there is no set measure of what is reasonable.
 Different goals and focuses also contribute to the sales cycle, making sales effectiveness measuring a more nuanced task.
-New product releases, breaking into different regions, expanding into new verticals and a host of other variables can affect the sales cycle.
+New product releases, breaking into different regions, expanding into new verticals, and a host of other variables can affect the sales cycle.
 It takes research, fine-tuning and benchmarking to determine how many days or months make for effective selling.